vvaltchev/tilck/docs/syscalls.md

 1. The syscall open() now supports read/write access, file creation, mode setting and flags like O_APPEND, O_CLOEXEC, O_EXCL, O_TRUNC.
-All the "advanced" flags are not supported yet.
+All the "advanced" flags like O_ASYNC are not supported yet.

 2. The cases pid < -1, pid == -1 and pid == 0 are treated in the same way
    because Tilck does not support process groups.